Spina History, Family Crest & Coats of Arms

 - Alfonso Spina, aged 41, who landed in America from Barra, Italy, in 1907

-- Alfredo Spina, aged 17, who emigrated to America from Pietrafitta, in 1907
+- Alfredo Spina, aged 17, who immigrated to America from Pietrafitta, in 1907

-- Angela Spina, aged 51, who emigrated to the United States from Acireale, Sicily, in 1909
+- Angela Spina, aged 51, who immigrated to the United States from Acireale, Sicily, in 1909

 - Antonio Spina, aged 22, who landed in America from S Giovanni Feore, Italy, in 1909